Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 ## 3. Uploading the software

+--TODO write and add hyperlinks to firmware uploady guides in docs folder

 With the hardware ready, the UNOs need to be flashed with the appropriate firmware.
 However, before doing so the RTC on the DLS needs to be set correctly.
 This process is the same for the portable and stationary monitors.

 ### 3.1.
 Adjusting the RTC